 After six years at Baylor, from 2000-06, Brock coached at Texas Tech for three years and immediately helped orchestrate a Top 10 recruiting class.
-His efforts helped prepare the foundation for a team that received its first NCAA Tournament bid in six seasons this past year.
+His efforts helped prepare the foundation for a team that received its first NCAA Tournament bid in six seasons.

 Brock played an instrumental role in the Lady Bears winning both the 2005 and 2012 NCAA championships, reaching the 2010 Final Four, five Elite Eight appearances and winning 18 Big 12 Conference titles (nine regular season and nine tournament).

 While serving as recruiting coordinator with the Lady Bear program, Brock has helped land some of the nation's best recruiting classes including the nation's No. 1 recruiting class most recently in 2015-16 and again in 2017-18, according to ESPN HoopGurlz and All Star Girls Report and also in 2005-06 according to All Star Girls Report.
 He also developed the Lady Bears' inside game to one of elite status, led by All-Americans Brittney Griner, Destiny Williams, Sophia Young and Steffanie Blackmon.